joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 2020 Queen Marked

+2021-07-25 Removed a frame of eggs and donated them to [Whitney]({{ site.baseurl }}/queens/2021-whitney.html) to suppress laying workers.

 2021-07-23 I saw eggs but didn't see the queen.
 Lots of brood.
 No signs of swarming.

 2021-07-14 I saw eggs but didn't see the queen.
 No signs of swarming.